The Antiquarium of Lucrezia Romana is located between the Grande Raccordo Anulare and the Tuscolana and Capannelle streets.

 There is no shortage of mosaics, coins, frescoes, glass and fragments of decorations of the villas and tombs of the imperial age, including four works in terracotta: a Hellenistic-style head and three faces of divinities.
 There is also a marble Dionysian herm, an alabaster basin, a statue of Hermaphrodite and a Nereid on a sea monster.

-Museums and cultural sites are subject at the COVID containment measures.
-For the opening times and guidelines please check the official website.
+For theupdates and guidelines please check the official website.

 Pour connaître tous les services d'accessibilité, visitez la section Rome accessible.